pratheeksh/Deep-Image-Search-Engine/README.md

 python flickr_scraper.py

 A selection of examples from each pickle file are printed to the screen to allow for manual checking that keys correspond to the correct image files.

+### Test data

+See data/test for a toy dataset of ~600 examples.
+Dataset consists of
+1. Images
+2. Metadata
+3. Images as a numpy matrix **pending**
+4. Image features as a numpy matrix**pending**
+        - Option to store and compare multiple the results of multiple feature extractors

+Note: The index of the matrix = images number - 1